ht-lau/Smith2018_AKAP18/README.md

 colnames(log.LFQ.imputed) <- str_c("Imputed.", names(log.LFQ.imputed))
 ```

 t-test is used to identify the proteins that are significantly enriched by the fusion proteins (P or NLS) compared to the control.
 The p-values are adjusted using "fdr" method after removing rows with too many missing values.
-Results are visualized using volcano plots and venn diagram.
+Results are visualized using volcano plots and Venn diagram.

 ``` r
 # write an automated function for t-test, in case more samples are added in the future